435 Cabrillo Street

 Ascend to this bright, charming and delightful space, and you’ll find approximately 800 sq. ft. of cozy private living area with Custom LED lighting and multiple windows/skylights allowing natural light flow via all directions.
 The perfect layout for additional bedroom, office space, gym, playroom or home theater.
 The spacious mechanical room houses forced air and tankless water heating systems.

-The lower level is accessible via the main level’s interior stairway as well as the exterior east and south elevations.
+The lower level is accessible via both the exterior east and south elevations.

-The spacious north family room is adjoined via double parlor design to a sizable 1bd/1ba multi-gen quarters fully equipped with a family room, laundry closet, new stainless catering kitchen and lavish walkout garden area.
+The spacious family double parlor Living/Family Room design are incorporated within a sizable 1bd/1ba multi-gen quarters fully equipped with a laundry closet, new stainless catering kitchen and lavish walkout garden area.

 The walkout south outdoor living retreat is enhanced with new custom decking, auto-irrigated landscaped border, hard-lined gas fire pit and adjoined by a covered sitting area with custom lighting creating an unparalleled indoor/outdoor dining aesthetic.